Research

 Work in Progress

-"From classroom to boardroom: the macroeconomic effects of women in STEM and entrepreneurship"
+"From classroom to boardroom: the macroeconomic effects of women in STEM and entrepreneurship", with Luis Franjo.

 Gender-specific patterns in educational attainment create dual sources of talent misallocation.
 Using Portuguese administrative data (1995-2021), we document that women systematically underenroll in STEM fields (2.2 % vs 4.4 % for men) but overenroll in non-STEM college education (14 % vs 6.8 % for men), while men disproportionately avoid higher education altogether.
 These patterns, together with the underperformance of female entrepreneurs across all educational levels, generate aggregate costs to the economy.
 We develop a general equilibrium model where agents make endogenous educational and occupational choices, incorporating both gender-specific education costs and entrepreneurial productivity differentials.
 Our quantitative experiments reveal the relative importance of each distortion.
 Equalizing women's education costs to male levels reduces GDP by 0.9 %, as lower college participation offsets gains from increased female STEM enrollment, while just increasing men's participation in non-STEM college fields increases GDP by 2.4 %.
 The STEM channel does not seem quantitatively relevant, since equalizing women's participation to men only increases GDP by 0.02 %.
 However, equalizing entrepreneurial productivity parameters across genders increases GDP by 5.3 %, highlighting the relevance of the distortions that make female entrepreneurs underperform relative to men.